England beats Germany 2-0 to reach Euro 2020 quarterfinals

 And just like in England’s two group wins, Raheem Sterling was on the scoresheet, breaking the tense deadlock in the 75th minute in a move he started and completed.

+It was on penalties that Germany also beat England in the 1990 World Cup semifinals.
+Then there was the English goal wrongfully disallowed as Germany knocked the English out of the 2010 World Cup.

-England will play either Sweden or Ukraine in the Euro 2020 quarterfinals on Saturday in Rome.
+Now England will play either Sweden or Ukraine in the Euro 2020 quarterfinals on Saturday in Rome, eying a return to Wembley for the semifinals and the final on July 11.

+There will still be questions about England coach Gareth Southgate’s team selection and persistence with Kane when he managed only one touch in the opposition penalty area in the first half.
+And it was a bad one, taking a ball too far past Manuel Neuer while trying to go around the goalkeeper.

+But while Sterling’s goals are spearheading England’s progress at this largely-home tournament, the saves of Jordan Pickford are proving vital, too, including using one hand to push over Kai Havertz’s shot at the start of the second half.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports